 Alabama had +175 preseason odds, and it’s not surprising that they are the college bowl betting favorites with -240.
 On the other hand, Oklahoma with +1400 is quite a shock.
-They have the average of 49.5 points per game along with 578 scrimmage yards this season.
+They have an average of 49.5 points per game along with 578 scrimmage yards this season.

 Leading the nation with almost 50 points per game is not something to overlook, as anything could happen on the night they play against Alabama.

 Alabama didn’t lose a single game during the season, with the current score of 13-0.
 If you are ready to bet a lot of cash and are pretty sure that they are going to easily win two games in a row, then using the -240 lines in college bowl betting might be a good idea.

 But to bet too much money against the team that scored 50 points on average doesn’t sound like a good idea.

 Let’s look at the second match, where Clemson Tigers are playing against Notre Dame Fighting Irish.
 It looks like a similar matchup to the one between Alabama and Oklahoma, but the difference is that Notre Dame team doesn’t have any enviable stats, except that they managed to get into the semis.

 With +4000 College bowl betting lines during the season and +1400 at the moment for the championship win, there is not much hope left.

 Although Notre Dame and Oklahoma have exactly the same odds, Oklahoma is definitely the team to go for if you were to choose between the two.
 The only reasons are the stats and overall performance both teams have shown throughout the season.

 Even if Notre Dame somehow beats Clemson, which is highly unlikely to happen, they literally stand no chance against Alabama.
 But then again, football is a magnificent game where anything could happen.